23 USC § 148 - Highway safety improvement program

 The term “highway safety improvement program” means projects, activities, plans, and reports carried out under this section.

-The term “highway safety improvement project” includes, but is not limited to, a project for 1 or more of the following:
+(B) Inclusions.—The term “highway safety improvement project” only includes a project for 1 or more of the following:

 (ii)